nf-core/rnaseq/docs/usage.md

 # NGI-RNAseq Usage

 ## General Nextflow info
-Nextflow handles job submissions on SLURM or other enviroments, and supervises the jobs.
+Nextflow handles job submissions on SLURM or other enviroments, and supervises running the jobs.
 Thus the Nextflow proccess must run until the pipeline is finished.
-We recomend that you put the process runnig in the background through `screen`/`tmux` or similar tool.
+We recommend that you put the process running in the background through `screen`/`tmux` or similar tool.
 Alternatively submitted as it's own job through your job scheduler.

 It is recomnded to limit the Nexflow Java virtual machines memory.
-We recomend adding the following line to your enviroment (`~/.bashrc` or `~./bash_profile`):
+We recommend adding the following line to your enviroment (`~/.bashrc` or `~./bash_profile`):

 ```
  NXF_OPTS='-Xms1g -Xmx4g'